TotallyInformation/node-red-contrib-uibuilder/README.md

 - Typically, very little code is needed to create a simple, data-driven web UI.
 The node's module contains default html, JavaScript and CSS master template files that are copied to your local src folder for you to edit as required.
 It gives you a simple to follow template that kick-starts your web app development.
 Additional templates are available (even external ones can be used) that help kickstart your development.

-- Messages sent from Node-RED to your web app can have a `msg.script` and `msg.style` property that will dynamically add that code to the web page - if allowed by the settings (default is off).

 - Including a `_socketId` attribute on messages sent from Node-RED will send to that ID only.

-  Note that an ID is associated with a specific browser tab and is reset when the page is reloaded.
+  Note that an ID is associated with a specific browser tab and is reset when the page is reloaded or if the page temporarily looses connection.

   The `_socketId` attribute is added to any msg sent from the client to Node-RED.
   See [the WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Sending-Messages-to-Specific-Client-Instances) for more information.